aemami1/home/content/group/_index.md

 # Our Mission

-The Brock NLP lab is is working on developing **fair, robust, and reliable** AI systems.
+We work on developing **fair, robust, and reliable** AI systems.
 Our research focuses on three key areas:

 1. Bias Detection and Mitigation in AI Models
 2. Reasoning and Benchmarking of AI Systems